DataScientist-fr/DevOps-Project-001/README.md

 Go to the React front-end directory and create a Dockerfile for the frontend.
 Then build the Docker image.
 Finally, run the Docker container and check that the application is working properly.

 > When you will deploy the frontend on Kubernetes (minikube), you will need to change the backend url in the frontend code.
-You can do it by editing the file `frontend/src/App.js` and change `127.0.0.1:8000` by the cluster url of backend application.
+You can do it by editing the following files and change `127.0.0.1:8000` by the cluster url of backend application :
+/home/romain/Workspace/DevOps-Project-001/frontend/src/components/FormModal/FormCreate.jsx
+> - frontend/src/App.js
+> - frontend/src/components/FormModal/FormCreate.jsx
+> - frontend/src/components/FormModal/FormDelete.jsx
+> - frontend/src/components/FormModal/FormEdit.jsx

 Once your docker image is working and your docker is connected to minikube.
 You can push your image in order to use it in your kubernetes cluster.